 Motorcycle accidents are very different from the typical car or trucking accident.
 First, even your own insurance company may treat you like you are at fault.
 Your injuries will undoubtedly be exasperated; you may have traumatic head and neck injuries.
 You need a local firm that has successfully handled many motorcycle accident claims.
 John Foy & Associates is one of Atlanta’s most distinguished and established firms with more than 100 employees, all working together to help people, like you, who have been injured in accidents.

 We’ll help you get the medical care necessary for you to heal as much as possible and we’ll make sure your bike is replaced or repaired.

-Call a motorcycle accident attorney at John Foy & Associates at 404-400-4000 and find out what we can do for you.
+Do you find yourself saying, “I need a motorcycle accident attorney near me?”
+If so, call John Foy & Associates at John Foy & Associates at 404-400-4000 and find out what we can do for you.
 Your call is free.